arnmap/arnmap/README.md

 - no AWS credentials are committed
 - no generated files or virtual environments are committed
 - dependency changes are reflected in the appropriate requirements file
+- changes to AWS behavior are covered by appropriate tests

 ## Security